linnal/linnal.github.io/_posts/2017/2017-03-22-android-flavors.markdown

   </div>
   <br/>

-  <p>Now copy the class EmailApi.java inside both of them and remove it from <strong>main</strong>.
+  <p class="justify">Now copy the class EmailApi.java inside both of them and remove it from <strong>main</strong>.
 Things will still work as before. </p>
   <div class="statement">
     <p>
       app/src